-Also, some of the dialogs may differ because of the settings selected in LibreOffice.
-Either use dialogs from the computer system (default) or dialogs provided by LibreOffice.
-To change to using LibreOffice dialogs:
+Additionally, some dialogues may vary due to the settings selected in LibreOffice.
+Either use dialogues from the computer system (default) or dialogues provided by LibreOffice.
+To change to using LibreOffice dialogues, follow these steps:

-- 1) Go to Tools > Options > LibreOffice > General (macOS LibreOffice > Preferences > LibreOffice > General) on the Menu bar to open the dialog page for general options (Figure 1). - 2) Select the option Use LibreOffice dialogs in Open/Save dialogs to display the LibreOffice dialogs on a computer display. - 3) Click OK to save the settings and close the dialog.
+- Go to Tools > Options > LibreOffice > General (macOS LibreOffice > Preferences > LibreOffice > General) on the Menu bar to open the dialog page for general options (Figure 1). - 2) Select the option Use LibreOffice dialogs in Open/Save dialogs to display the LibreOffice dialogs on a computer display. - 3) Click OK to save the settings and close the dialog.